What is Alternative Minimum Tax (AMT) Credit?

 Assumptions

-• ISO grant allowing the purchase of 100,000 shares at an exercise price of $1 per share.
+• ISO grant allowing the purchase of 100,000 shares at an strike price of $1 per share.

 • Fair Market Value (FMV) of the shares at the time of the exercise is $6 per share.